Necrophage: Drug and biomaterial development

 Antibiotic-producing bacteria have been discovered in the gut microbiotas of burying beetles and flesh flies.

 Necrophages and their microbiotas ("friendly bacteria") produce several molecules of medical interest.
 These include molecules that can bind to bacterial pathogens (e.g. lectins), inhibit pathogen growth (e.g. chitin, cyclic lipopeptides), and kill pathogens (e.g. antimicrobial peptides, lysozymes).
 In nature, these molecules are thought to block pathogen entry into the integuments (e.g. skin, cuticle) and circulatory systems (e.g. blood, hemolymph) of necrophages, and enable the immune systems of necrophages to detect, inhibit and kill any pathogens that breach these barriers.
 Research is underway in Germany, China, the USA and other countries to develop these molecules for use in medicine.
 Possible applications include antimicrobial wound dressings, antibacterial drugs, and drug delivery systems for bacterial infections.

 Crop development

 Given the enormous damage that citrus canker, citrus greening, bacterial soft rot and wildfire disease cause to food and cash crops each year, there is interest in developing new plant varieties that are more resistant to infection.
 One possible solution is to enhance the natural defenses of crops using antimicrobial peptides.
 Necrophagous insects are a rich source of these peptides, and transgenic research in Japan, the USA, and Brazil has shown that sarcotoxin IA (from Sarcophaga peregrina) can help protect orange trees and other crops.

 Image and video gallery

-The American burying beetle, Nicrophorus americanus, about to take flight.
+An American burying beetle about to take flight.

-The American carrion beetle, Necrophila americana, feeding on vole carrion.
+An American carrion beetle feeding on vole carrion.

+Ants feeding on brown snake carrion.

+Marine snails feeding on jellyfish carrion.

+Himalayan vulture and large-billed crows feeding on a dead mule.

+Marabou storks feeding on an elephant carcass.

-The Ibiza wall lizard, Podarcis pityusensis, feeding on fish carrion.
+A black-backed jackal feeding on zebra carrion.

+A striped hyena feeding on slaughterhouse discards.

+Dermestid beetles stripping the soft tissue from a human skull.

+Gyps vultures at a sky burial in Tibet.